rashtastic/r1/index.md

 <br/>

 ## Comparison Against Manual Peers Selection
-We now compare estimated selected Public R1 Peers against the peer selection produced from the Dr. Brown meeting.
+We now compare the selection of Public R1 Peers against the peer selection produced from the Dr. Brown meeting.
 That session produced four tentative groups of peers: AAU Peers, Aspirational AAU Peers, Lesser AAU Peers, and Non-AAU Peers.
 We will observe that selection relative to the Top 25 R1 Publics selected above.

-<h4>AAU Peers:</h4>
+<h4>AAU Peers from Manual Selection:</h4>
 <ul>
 	<li>Michigan State University</li>
 	<li>Rutgers University</li>